GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/unified-origin-trial/index.md

 ## Renew your token

-Origin trial tokens are also only valid for six weeks at a time.
+Origin trial tokens expire six weeks from their issue date (or at the end of the trial if that's sooner).

 It’s critical that you [renew and deploy your new tokens](//docs/web-platform/origin-trials/#renew) within that window for